-SECTION 19.
+SECTION 20.
 IC 26-4-5-4 IS ADDED TO THE INDIANA CODE AS A NEW SECTION TO READ AS FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
-4. (a) The board, in coordination with the agency, shall develop educational information to be made available to producers both electronically and through grain buyers and warehouse operators, explaining the following:
+4. The board, in coordination with the agency, shall develop educational information to be made available electronically to producers, grain buyers, and warehouse operators, explaining the following: